rudderlabs/rudderstack-docs/destinations/advertising/fb_custom_audience.md

       ]
 });
 ```
-The `sessionIdAdd` field being absent, the above example does not create session explicitly but successfully adds users to Facebook Custom Audience.
+As the `sessionIdAdd` field is absent, the above example does not create a session explicitly but successfully adds users to Facebook Custom Audience.

 {% hint style="info" %}

-Similarly, one can use `userListDelete` only in order to remove users from a particular custom audience.
+Similarly, you can use `userListDelete` in order to remove users from a particular custom audience without creating a session.
 {% endhint %}

 {% hint style="warning" %}

-Event payload without `userListAdd` and `userListDelete` field fails to transform and eventually to send data to Facebook Custom Audience.
+The event payload must include `userListAdd` or `userListDelete` .
+Otherwise, the user data won’t be transformed and sent to Custom Audience.
 {% endhint %}